joybiswas007/node-qbittorrent-telegram-bot/README.md

 ## Usage

-To run the bot, use the following command: `npm run dev`
+To run the bot, use the following command: `npm run start` or `npm run dev`

 ## Available commands